 Guyasuta: The Life and Legend of a Seneca Chief

-Open Now!
+Open now through April 2, 2023!
 Explore the story of an Indian leader’s allyship with George Washington just before the French & Indian War began.
 The Fort Pitt Museum’s new exhibition, Guyasuta: The Life and Legend of a Seneca Chief, showcases thought-provoking materials on the Seneca leader’s command and how he sought peace at a turning point in history.

 The story begins as George Washington arrives at the Ohio River village of Logstown in 1753 and seeks to assert British interests in the region, enlisting the help of four Senecas, including a young hunter named Guyasuta.